Sydney-Informatics-Hub/training.artemis.python/_episodes/05-dask-dataframes.md

 The data is preloaded into a dask dataframe.
 Notice the output to data shows the dataframe metadata.

 The concept of splitting the dask dataframe into pandas sub dataframes can be seen by the ***nopartitians=10*** output.
 This is the number of partitians the dataframe is split into and in this case was automatically calibrated, but can be specified.
-There is a trade of between splitting data too much that improves memory management, and the number of extra tasks it generates.
+There is a trade off between splitting data too much that improves memory management, and the number of extra tasks it generates.
 For instance, if you have a 1000 GB of data and are using 10 MB chunks, then you have 100,000 partitions.
 Every operation on such a collection will generate at least 100,000 tasks.
 But more on this later.
 For now lets become familiar with some basic Dataframe operations.

-Lets inspect the data in its types, and also take the first 5 rows.
+Let's inspect the data in its types, and also take the first 5 rows.

 By default, dataframe operations are ***lazy*** meaning no computation takes place until specified.
 The ***.compute()*** triggers such a computation - and we will see later on that it converts a dask dataframe into a pandas dataframe. ***head(rows)*** also triggers a computation - but is really helpful in exploring the underlying data.
 ~~~